Nursing Associate Degree (Part-Time Option)

 70 Credits | 4 Years

-Clinical and Skills Labs will have On-Site clinic and/or campus requirements (Shell Lake Health Education Center)
+Theory coursework Online, with Clinical and Skills Labs having On-site clinic and/or campus requirements (including the Shell Lake Health Education Center)

 Career Cluster: Health Sciences